Code management and sharing

 Code sharing

-• All code should be accompanied by an open source license.
+• All shared code should be accompanied by an open source license.

 • Our general preference is for permissive licenses such as MIT or Apache, but other licenses may be used (e.g. in collaborative projects that use GPL-style licenses).

-• A release should be generated for any submission, containing the exact code used to implement all of the included analyses.
+• A Github release should be generated for code related to any paper submission, containing the exact code used to implement all of the included analyses for the submitted version.

-• The github repository should be connected to Zenodo in order to generate a DOI for each release, and this DOI should be included in the manuscript.
+• The Github repository should be linked to Zenodo in order to generate a DOI for each release, and this DOI should be included in the manuscript (rather than the Github link).